gammu/gammu/docs/manual/gammu/index.rst

 +++++++++++

 This program is a tool for mobile phones.
-Many vendors and phones are supported, for actual listing see <http://wammu.eu/phones/>.
+Many vendors and phones are supported, for actual listing see `Gammu Phones Database <http://wammu.eu/phones/>`_.

 Options